 While there is a time and a place for the desk phone (and they aren’t going away any time soon), more and more companies are jumping on the softphone bandwagon.
-For those of you who aren’t familiar, a softphone is essentially a software program that behaves like a telephone.
+For those of you who aren’t familiar, a softphone is essentially a software version of a telephone that can be deployed on desktop computers or mobile devices.
 Calls are made via the Internet, using bandwidth (you may known this as Voice over IP, or VoIP), and many have similar functionality as their desk phone counterparts.

 Presenting a consistent brand message is central to maintaining professionalism and gaining customer trust.
 A softphone makes it possible for employees to provide their customers one phone number to reach them wherever they are located- in the office, at home, or on the road.
 From your customer’s perspective, they will feel like they’re calling your corporate office regardless of where you are located or which device you are using.